 - Varicose vein removals and skin disorders such as benign growth and lipomas

 This GAP 100 benefit will pay out a maximum of five times the Medical Scheme Tariff.
-The annual limit per family is R2 million.
+An annual limit applies.

 All info was correct at time of publishing